(A reflection of Character)

 “But when you are invited, take the lowest place, so that when your host comes, he will say to you, “Friend, move up to a better place.”
 Then you will be honored in the presence of all the other guests.”

 My stepdad told me, “never be the first to enter a room.”
 That stuck with me, when I open the door now, I let the person behind me enter first, out of instinct, not strength of character on my part, or a conscious decision, it just happens, like blinking.
 “It’s impossible to straighten the bend in the oak, the crook that grew in the sapling.”
 Ever heard that one?
-Ever had the door shut in your face at the grocers?
+Ever had the door shut in your face at the grocer?
 Yea…that dude grabs the breast off the platter every time, I guarantee it.
-Next time you’re at the Piggly Wiggly, Stop, open the door for a stranger, Please.
+Next time you’re at the Piggly Wiggly, Stop, and open the door for a stranger, Please.

 If you like this little tale I would appreciate it if you would share it, at least once.
 You gotta know somebody who needs to read it, we all do.
 Leave a comment if you can, I sure do love reading them.
 Till next time… Thank You, from The Tin Cup Clan.
 Better still, press the follow button, I’m trying to build a platform here.